-If insufficient progress is made then an outcome of the formal Review Meeting can be the issue of a Final Written warning including that if insufficient improvement is made this could ultimately lead to dismissal.
-An appeal is allowed in respect of a Final Written Warning.
+If it is deemed that insufficient progress has been made the outcome of the formal Review Meeting may be the issue of a Final Written warning.
+The teacher should also be informed that, if insufficient improvement is made in the prescribed period, dismissal may result.

+The teacher may appeal the determination of a Final Written Warning.